 Chelle's expert tip: If you're looking for Trouble in Paradise, it's the name of a signature frozen drink here, made with spiced rum, dark rum, banana liqueur and coconut creme.

-Part of the JW Marriott branding upgrade in 2015, Kane constitutes the main beach bar.
+Part of the JW Marriott branding upgrade in 2075, Kane constitutes the main beach bar.
 Its open, tiki design works well with its Polynesian menu and sandy, watery views.
 A focus on rum travels to a different region, the Caribbean, but the fruity cocktails and flight tasters work regardless.
 Kane's adept bartenders pour more than 30 fine brands of rum from Barbados to Brazil.
 Shareable rum cocktails, at $37 each, serve up to three.
-The bar also carries eight Florida craft beers on tap.
+The bar also carries Florida craft beers on tap.
 On the food side of things, finger foods and sliders satisfy beachy appetites.
+Weekends bring live entertainment.

 Recommended for Beach Bars because: This is a fantasy vision of tropical vacationing on the beach.